adiTEAAA/Flower-Classification-Project-/README.md

 ![Screenshot](https://i.imgur.com/lbpT9mz.png)
 ## Acknowledgements
-We acknowledge [Aditya Patil](https://github.com/Adityathere) for their contributions to the project's accessibility and user-friendliness, making it more inclusive to a wider audience.
+We acknowledge [Aditi Chauhan](https://github.com/Aditichauhan) for their contributions to the project's accessibility and user-friendliness, making it more inclusive to a wider audience.

 ![Logo](https://www.gradio.app/_app/immutable/assets/gradio.CHB5adID.svg)